CUH Logo

 You can find out more about Anita on her website (opens in a new tab).

-Chiko Zulhazransa
+Nurin Zulhazransa

-Chiko Zulhazransa is CUH Arts' Arts Placement Student currently undertaking a Masters in Museum Studies at the University of Leicester, specialising in non-pharmacological arts-based dementia-friendly initiatives in museums and galleries.
-Chiko founded "The Art of Remembrance" at Adoration of the Arts, an Alzheimer's awareness campaign in collaboration with Alzheimer's Research UK, centred around the discussion of the early works and late self-portraits of the artist William Utermohlen.
+Nurin Zulhazransa is CUH Arts' Arts Placement Student currently undertaking a Masters in Museum Studies at the University of Leicester, specialising in non-pharmacological arts-based dementia-friendly initiatives in museums and galleries.
+Nurin founded "The Art of Remembrance" at Adoration of the Arts, an Alzheimer's awareness campaign in collaboration with Alzheimer's Research UK, centred around the discussion of the early works and late self-portraits of the artist William Utermohlen.